Preparations for the Open Source Conference 2026 are ongoing.

-The Open Source Conference 2025 will take place the 1st of October 2025 in Belval, Esch-sur-Alzette, Luxembourg
+The event will take place in Belval, Esch-sur-Alzette, Luxembourg the 7th of October 2026.

 The public sector has always been one of the major market drivers for the acquisition and implementation of many technologies and standards.